[Infographic] BOI Company Thailand

 As you pull onto the university grounds at dusk, the tension is palpable; excitement is in the air.
 The sky is alight – and the smell of fresh Thai food fills the air.
 Tourists and Thais all appear in a great mood.
 A clean, anticipatory high sets the mood.

-You walk down the path, buying fireworks and night lanterns along the way – and eventually thousands gather in a large field in the middle of the grounds.
+You walk down the path, buying fireworks and night lanterns along the way – and eventually, thousands gather in a large field in the middle of the grounds.
 Buddhist monks chant over a large auditory system and then a voice instructs you: please light your lanterns, then – he gives the go.

 The night sky is illuminated as the crowds simultaneously release thousands of lanterns.
-This is the annual festival in Chiang Mai Thailand, and at Maejo university, throngs of Thais and tourists gather to celebrate by lighting fireworks, sky lanterns, and praying with the Buddhist monks.
+This is the annual festival in Chiang Mai Thailand, and at Maejo University, throngs of Thais and tourists gather to celebrate by lighting fireworks, sky lanterns and praying with the Buddhist monks.
 The purpose: to let go of old grievances and start fresh.

-Thailand is an amazing place for vacation – but is it a strategic place to start a business?
+Thailand is an amazing place for a vacation – but is it a strategic place to start a business?

 If you like 0% tax – it might be…

 Let’s examine a case study: South African running a software shop in Thailand.

 This is for illustrative purposes only and should not be relied upon for any reason, or used to avoid taxes.
 Please consult with a tax lawyer from your relevant jurisdiction(s).
 Best efforts have been used in compiling this information but there is no guarantee it is timely or accurate.